 mvn clean install

-This deploys the project's artifacts in your local Maven repository so they are available when your build the new site sub-project.
+This deploys the project's artifacts in your local Maven repository so they are available when your build the new delivery webapp sub-project.

 Navigate to a directory outside the existing project (e.g. its parent directory).

-The archetype plugin will ask you to confirm a number of properties defining the Maven coordinates for both the new site sub-project and the existing parent sub-project:
+The archetype plugin will ask you to confirm a number of properties defining the Maven coordinates for both the new delivery webapp sub-project and the existing parent sub-project: